DonaldMaxwell/DAR/pages/differentiators.md

 ## We understand metrics / models to truly distinguish and measure effective ROI.
 ## We have insights into internal challenges with linking ROI to specific CPI initiatives / programs.
 ## Optimization: able to “tune applications” and turn into high performance
-## Differentiators

-We understand healthcare and have access to quickly pull in healthcare SMEs to advise on latest innovations.
-We not only develop our products but use them for the success of our business.
-We have a vested interest / common mission to innovate and improve our ROI for FWA activities.
-We understand metrics / models to truly distinguish and measure effective ROI.
-We have insights into internal challenges with linking ROI to specific CPI initiatives / programs.
-Optimization: able to “tune applications” and turn into high performance